joaobertacchi/checking_account_service/README.md

 - access http://localhost:3000/doc/v1/index.html using your browser

 ### Codox for functions
-You can also generate programming documentation
+You can also generate programming documentation.
+To do so, run:

 ```bash
 lein codox
 ```

+This will generate API documentation in the "target/doc" subdirectory.

 ## Tests
 All the tests were created using clojure.test lib.